Vascular Territories and Localization

 What the exam is testing

-SCRN questions often give one or two localizing clues and then ask for the safest next step.
-If the clue is cortical, such as aphasia, neglect, gaze preference, visual field cut, or apraxia, think large cortical territory until proven otherwise.
-If the clue is a crossed finding, such as ipsilateral facial symptoms with contralateral body weakness or sensory loss, think brainstem.
-If the clue is isolated pure motor hemiparesis without cortical signs, small penetrating artery disease becomes more likely.
+SCRN questions usually give one or two localizing clues and ask for the safest next step.
+If the clue is cortical (aphasia, neglect, gaze preference, visual field cut, apraxia), think large cortical territory until proven otherwise.
+If the clue is a crossed finding (ipsilateral cranial nerve signs with contralateral body weakness or sensory loss), think brainstem.
+If the clue is isolated pure motor hemiparesis of face, arm, and leg without cortical signs, think small penetrating-artery (lacunar) disease.

 Communicating localization

-Use localization to anticipate risk.
-A large MCA stroke may swell and worsen level of consciousness.
-A cerebellar stroke may look mild early but can compress the brainstem.
-A PCA stroke may leave the patient unaware of a visual field cut and unsafe with walking.
-A watershed pattern should prompt attention to perfusion, not only limb strength.
+Use localization to anticipate risk: a large MCA stroke may swell and depress consciousness; a cerebellar stroke can look mild early but compress the brainstem; a PCA stroke may leave the patient unaware of a field cut and unsafe walking; a watershed pattern should prompt attention to perfusion, not only limb strength.

-Document the deficit in observable terms: gaze direction, field cut, limb drift, language behavior, neglect, coordination, swallowing, and level of consciousness.
-This gives the stroke team a reusable baseline.
-It also helps the nurse notice a true change rather than relying on a vague impression that the patient looks better or worse.
+Document deficits in observable terms: gaze direction, field cut, limb drift, language behavior, neglect, coordination, swallowing, and level of consciousness.
+This gives the team a reusable baseline and lets the nurse detect a true change rather than relying on a vague impression that the patient looks better or worse.

 A right-handed patient suddenly cannot name common objects, has right lower facial droop, and has right arm drift greater than right leg drift.
 Which localization best fits the pattern while the nurse activates the stroke pathway?

-After an episode of severe hypotension, a patient develops bilateral proximal leg weakness with relatively preserved speech and cranial nerve findings.
+After an episode of severe hypotension, a patient develops bilateral proximal arm and leg weakness with relatively preserved speech and cranial nerve findings.
 Which vascular concept should the SCRN candidate connect to this presentation?